 - Spread pizza, or marinara sauce on the rolls in the pan.

-- Sprinkle a layer of grated cheese or a slice of cheese over marinara.
+- Sprinkle a layer of grated cheese or slices of cheese over marinara.

 - Layer pepperoni slices over cheese.